KratosMultiphysics/CoSimIO/docs/tutorials/co_sim_remote_controlled.md

 Before setting up the configuration file we need to create the `SolverWrapper` for our solver such that it can be used in the CoSimulationApplication workflow.

-Based on our setup from above, we can directly use the [ExternalSolverWrapper.py](https://github.com/KratosMultiphysics/Kratos/blob/master/applications/CoSimulationApplication/python_scripts/solver_wrappers/external/external_solver_wrapper.py) which implements the functionalities that we need:
+Based on our setup from above, we can directly use the [RemoteControlledSolverWrapper.py](https://github.com/KratosMultiphysics/Kratos/blob/master/applications/CoSimulationApplication/python_scripts/solver_wrappers/external/remote_controlled_solver_wrapper.py) which implements the functionalities that we need:
 - At the beginning it imports the coupling interfaces/meshes that are exported by the solver
 - During the solving phase it first exports the data (which is to be imported by the solver).
 This is done to synchronize the data in the solver with the data in the CoSimulationApplication, which can be modified by coupling features such as prediction or relaxation.
 After the solver solved, the CoSimulationApplication then imports the new data such that it can be used in the coupling.
+Note that it controls the external solver with the `__SendControlSignal` function.

 ### The ProjectParameters file

 The configuration file for a basic FSI example can be found [here](https://github.com/KratosMultiphysics/Kratos/blob/master/applications/CoSimulationApplication/README.md#basic-fsi-example).
 For our example we will arrive to a very similar setup, we only need to modify the `solvers` section in the `solver_settings`.

 There we need to use the `SolverWrapper` which we implemented before.
-In this case the `ExternalSolverWrapper` is being used for both solvers, i.e. the `type` is `"solver_wrappers.external.external_solver_wrapper"`
+In this case the `RemoteControlledSolverWrapper` is being used for both solvers, i.e. the `type` is `"solver_wrappers.external.remote_controlled_solver_wrapper"`

 In the `data` section we have to specify the fields that are being used.
 E.g. `field_A` and `field_B` as well as the meshes they belong to: